devtron-labs/devtron/docs/user-guide/creating-application/deployment-template.md

 Spec is used to define the desire state of the given container.

-Node Affimity allows you to constrain which nodes your pod is eligible to schedule on, based on labels of the node.
+Node Affinity allows you to constrain which nodes your pod is eligible to schedule on, based on labels of the node.

 Inter-pod affinity allow you to constrain which nodes your pod is eligible to be scheduled based on labels on pods.

 #### Key

 Key part of the label for node selection, this should be same as that on node.
-Please confirm with devops team
+Please confirm with devops team.

 #### Values

 Value part of the label for node selection, this should be same as that on node.
-Please confirm with devops team
+Please confirm with devops team.

 ### Tolerations